 To compete with the likes of Amazon, there is now a Walmart free 2-day shipping program for orders over $35 of qualifying items — without a membership fee like Amazon requires for Prime customers.
 Walmart has also announced speeding that up to 1-day delivery to keep up.
 While this program isn’t mandatory for marketplace sellers, providing customers with fast Walmart shipping is important.

 Free shipping and fast delivery are known to increase conversions and reduce cart abandonment rate.
 Providing the experience shoppers want and meeting customer expectations help drive success for any ecommerce brand.
-Walmart recommends offering both standard and express shipping options to customers so they can select the shipping time that best suits their needs.
+Walmart recommends offering both standard and express shipping options that boost customer experience so they can select the ecommerce shipping time that best suits their needs.

 Third-party fulfillment for Walmart Marketplace

-Working with a 3PL that has several fulfillment centers enables you to distribute your inventory across locations to eliminate the need to ship to high shipping zones and in turn reduce shipping costs and transit times.
+For customers, 2-day delivery has never been more important.
+Working with a 3PL that has several fulfillment centers enables you to distribute your inventory across locations to eliminate the need to ship to high shipping zones and in turn reduce shipping costs and transit times with fast shipping options.
 This makes delivery speeds like 2-day shipping much more affordable by utilizing ground shipping rather than air shipping.

 When you work with a 3PL, you send your inventory to their fulfillment center so you don’t have to store products, lease a warehouse, or hire staff to oversee warehouse management and build out the infrastructure.
 If you aren’t an operations expert or have experience with warehousing and fulfillment logistics, then working with a third-party can be a great option.